Now there were in the same region shepherds living out in the fields, keeping watch over their flock by night (Luke 2:8).

 The only time of the year when shepherds and their sheep could enter and stay in crop fields was during the fall right after harvest time, when farmers invited the shepherds into their fields with their sheep so that the fields could be “cleaned” by sheep eating the straw.

 So, Messiah Yahoshua was not born in the winter; and neither was He born in the spring or summer.
-Any celebration of Messiah’s birth that does not take place on the actual day He was born is a counterfeit—and that is especially true of the December 25 lie, because that date was selected for no other reason than that it was the day the pagans who invented christianity had traditionally honored the birth of their sun god (dies natalis solis invicti—birth of the invincible sun).
+Any celebration of Messiah’s birth that is not based on the actual day He was born is a counterfeit—and that is especially true of the December 25 lie, because that date was selected for no other reason than that it was the day the pagans who invented christianity had traditionally honored the birth of their sun god (dies natalis solis invicti—birth of the invincible sun).

 Yah’s commandment that His name is not to be “taken in vain” literally means in the Hebrew that He (meaning who He is) is not to be attached to what is false, worthless, or idolatrous.
 Attaching Messiah to the pagan celebration of the sun god is exactly what that commandment prohibits.
 And yet, those who are lost in the false teachings of christianity regard the false pagan celebration as one of their holiest days of the year.